TreacherousDev/Treacherous/README.md

 ```
 { {4}, {1, 4}, {2, 4}, {8, 4}, {1, 2, 4}, {1, 8, 4}, {2, 8, 4, {1, 2, 8, 4} }
 ```
-Lastly, we take the sum of the elements of each sub element to get the room IDs, which will now be our room selection.
+Lastly, we take the sum of the elements of each sub-element to get the room IDs, which will now be our room selection.
 ```
 {4, 5, 6, 7, C, D, E, F}
 ```